lucidsoftware/neo-sbt-scalafmt/README.md

 Loading Scalafmt in a separate classloader allows sbt-scalafmt to work across sbt and Scalafmt versions, regardless of the Scala versions used.

 Scalafmt artifacts are downloaded with a scalafmt Ivy configuration.
+The configuration is add to each project, so if you have a lot of projects, you may see `update` times increase a little.
+Fortunately, this is re-run infrequently.